ThePalaceProject/library-registry-admin/README.md

 This package is meant to be used with The Palace Project [Library Registry](https://github.com/thepalaceproject/library-registry).

-Version 12 (or greater) of Node.js is required.
+Node.js version 12 (or greater) is required.

 ### Cloning this repository